 The date code of 41/56 shown above indicates that the nib was made in the 41st week (beginning Sunday, October 4) of 1981.

 Much of the information on datation systems is taken from a series of entries in Bruno Taut’s blog, Crónicas Estilográficas.
 I have reorganized and rewritten it for this article.
 Mr. Taut states in his blog that some of his information came originally from Japanese pen expert Masamichi Sunami, co-author with Andreas Lambrou of Fountain Pens of Japan.

 In response to a query on this subject, the Platinum Pen Company’s representative stated that the company does not have records that would document any changeover in year notation and that the company believes that the system has remained unchanged throughout the period of its use.

 In response to a query on this subject, the Sailor Pen Company’s representative stated that the company no longer has the records needed to substantiate this datation system.
 As used in this article, the system is based on one described by Bruno Taut in a 2015 blog post.
-I have found Mr. Taut’s reckoning of years to be impossible, and I have therefore used my own reckoning.
+I have found Mr. Taut’s reckoning of years to be impossible, however, and I have therefore used my own reckoning.